TIRES 101: READING A SIDEWALL

 The traction rating indicates the tire's ability to stop a vehicle moving straight forward on wet pavement.
 The ratings are AA, A, B, and C, with AA being the best.

-The temperature rating indicates the tire's ability to effectively dissipate heat.
+The UTQG Temperature Rating indicates the tire's ability to effectively dissipate heat.
 The ratings range from A to C, with A being the best.

 The DOT tire identification number indicates compliance with all safety standards established by the U.S. Department of Transportation and provides additional information about the tire manufacturer.

-On the sidewall opposite the complete DOT number, is a partial DOT tire identification number.
-With manufacturer, plant and tire size information, the partial DOT number helps you identify the tire when the full DOT number is mounted towards the inboard side of the vehicle and consequently not visible unless the vehicle is put on a lift for inspection.
+Recently it became mandatory to apply a partial DOT serial number on the sidewall opposite the complete DOT serial number.
+The partial DOT serial shows manufacturer, plant and tire size information.
+It does not show the week and year that the tire was manufactured, but may still assist consumers in identifying tires should a recall be necessary.
+The purpose in applying the partial DOT serial number was to facilitate tire identification when the full DOT serial number may have been mounted towards the inboard side of the vehicle, and consequently not visible unless the vehicle was put on a lift for inspection.

 This is the partial DOT number for the full DOT number show above.